Sports in Miami: College sports

 Greater Miami is home to many college sports teams with football and basketball having preeminent status.
-The most prominent are the University of Miami Hurricanes whose football team plays at Hard Rock Stadium in Miami Gardens and whose men's and women's basketball teams play at Watsco Center on the University of Miami's campus in Coral Gables. he Hurricanes compete in the Atlantic Coast Conference (ACC), while the Panthers compete in the Conference USA of the National Collegiate Athletic Association.
-The Florida Atlantic University Owls football team plays at FAU Stadium, and its men's basketball team plays at FAU Arena in Boca Raton.
+The most prominent are the University of Miami Hurricanes, whose football team plays at Hard Rock Stadium in Miami Gardens and whose men's and women's basketball teams play at Watsco Center on the University of Miami's campus in Coral Gables.
+The Hurricanes compete in the Atlantic Coast Conference (ACC), one of the Power Four conferences within NCAA Division I, the highest level of collegiate athletics.
+Two other area programs also compete in Division I, though in the so-called Group of Six conferences.
+The Florida Atlantic University Owls football team plays at Flagler Credit Union Stadium, and its men's basketball team plays at Eleanor R. Baldwin Arena in Boca Raton.
 The Florida International University Panthers football team plays at Pitbull Stadium, and its basketball team plays at Ocean Bank Convocation Center in University Park.
-The most prominent college sports program in the Miami metropolitan area are the Miami Hurricanes of the University of Miami in Coral Gables, who compete in Division I of the National Collegiate Athletic Association, the highest level of collegiate athletics.
 The University of Miami's football team has won five NCAA National Championships since 1983 and its baseball team has won four national championships since 1982.
-Other collegiate sports programs in the metropolitan area include the Florida Atlantic Owls of Florida Atlantic University in Boca Raton, the FIU Panthers of Florida International University in University Park, the Nova Southeastern Sharks of Nova Southeastern University in Davie, and the Barry Buccaneers of Barry University in Miami Shores.
+Other collegiate sports programs in the metropolitan area include two NCAA Division II members—the Nova Southeastern Sharks of Nova Southeastern University in Davie and the Barry Buccaneers of Barry University in Miami Shores.